 This study reveals that, if adequately mined, the information in a SSL is sufficient to predict soil carbon of a new study region with very different soil characteristics.
-Whereas past spectroscopy studies mostly focused on mineral soils, these model validations of SC ranging between 1% to 52% show that using as few as 5 new samples in combination with RS-LOCAL and a SSL yields promising results.
-This approach decreases the time and cost of field and laboratory soil analysis, reduces the

-375 bias of large-scale spectroscopy or SSL spiked models and the uncertainty of small-scale local models.
-Including more organic soil samples in the Swiss SSL will make it more robust for future modelling applications (Baumann et al., 2021).
+Whereas past spectroscopy studies mostly focused on mineral soils, these model validations of SC ranging between 1 % to 52 % show that using as few as five new samples, in combination with RS-LOCAL and a SSL, yield promising results.
+This approach decreases the time and cost of field and laboratory soil analysis, reduces the bias of large-scale spectroscopy or SSL spiked models and the uncertainty of small-scale local models.
+Including more organic soil samples in the Swiss SSL will make it more robust for future modeling applications (Baumann et al., 2021).
 This case study for assessing SC in drained peatlands under agricultural management shows that an operative SSL is useful for scaling up quantitative soil information over space and time.
-Code and data availability.
-The datasets and code to reproduce the results of this manuscript are available upon request.